Subject area: Chemistry

 Are there additional costs?

-You will need require a white lab coat which cost £10 in 2016.
-You must also purchase three core textbooks in Year 1, which cost £120 in 2016.
+You will require a white lab coat which cost £15 in 2017.
+You must also purchase three core textbooks in Year 1, which cost £120 in 2017.

-Students on placement may incur travel costs.
+While you are on placement you may incur travel costs.
 However, most students on industrial placement will receive a salary or stipend from their host company.

 In modern teaching and research laboratories.
 In first year your lectures take place in the Central Area and thereafter all teaching and laboratory work is at the University's King's Buildings campus.

 A year-long placement in industry, either in the UK or overseas, or with one of our partner chemistry departments at a range of universities overseas, can be included as part of our MChem or MChemPhys programmes.
-These placements will form the final year of your programme and be largely include comprised largely of research project work.
+These placements will form the final year of your programme and will be comprised entirely of research project work.

 Those students who do not undertake one of these options will complete a final year research project in Edinburgh occupying the full year.

-Overseas study in Europe, North America, Australia or Asia can be included as part of our MChem or MChemPhys programmes.
+Overseas study in Europe, North America or Asia can be included as part of our MChem or MChemPhys programmes.
 This would form the final year of your programme and includes significant research project work.

-Opportunities for study abroad currently include most European countries, The United States of America, Australia and several countries in Asia.
-Students hoping to study in Europe may need to select an appropriate language course as an option in Year 1 or 2, for which an SQA Higher, GCE AS or A level or IB HL Grade 5 language qualification is desirable, in addition to the entry requirements listed.
+Opportunities for study abroad currently include most European countries, the United States of America and several countries in Asia.
+Students hoping to study in Europe may need to select an appropriate language course as an option in Year 1 or 2, for which a secondary/senior school-level language qualification is desirable.

 Some European placements may not be possible for Medicinal & Biological Chemistry or Chemical Physics.